sophia-zube/incari-doc/objects-and-types/scene-objects/lottie-sprite.md

 ![Lotte Sprite after Adding Asset.](../../.gitbook/assets/lottiespriteimage2.gif)

-When the *.lottie* file is selected, it is displayed in the viewport of the **Scene Outliner** as a preview of the animation, which can be played, paused, and stopped with the respective buttons under `Simulation Preview`.
+When the *.lottie* file is selected, it is displayed in the **Viewport** as a preview of the animation, which can be played, paused, and stopped with the respective buttons under `Simulation Preview`.

 There are several **Nodes** that are attributed to **Lottie Sprite Objects**.
 More information can be found [here](../../toolbox/incari/lottie/README.md) and [here.](../../toolbox/events/lottie/README.md)